 Meet the Artists

-In the end – a relevant quote, which although reffers to a single concert of Alexandru’s, can be extended to his whole career: „Alexandru Tomescu makes uncommon music out of Paganini’s Caprices, playing up contrasts, letting each phrase live and breathe.
+His powerful musical style may be best summarized by a quote about a single exemplary concert: "Alexandru Tomescu makes uncommon music out of Paganini's Caprices, playing up contrasts, letting each phrase live and breathe.
 I expected an evening of champagne bubbles.
-Tomescu serves up whiskey.”
-(David Larsen – Metro Magazine, Noua Zeelandă).
+Tomescu serves up whiskey" (David Larsen-Metro Magazine, New Zealand).

 Peter Rainer, Concertmaster